cvs-health/testilo/README.md

 ### `merge`

-The `merge` function is similar to the `aim` function, but it aims a script at multiple hosts, not only one.
+The `merge` module is similar to the `aim` module, but it aims a script at multiple hosts, not only one.
 The hosts are identified in a _batch_, a file in the `BATCHDIR` directory.
 The output of `merge` is multiple script files, one per host, saved in the `JOBDIR` directory.

 A batch is a JSON-format file representing a `batch` object, which contains an array of _hosts_.